zio/zio/docs/howto/use_modules_and_layers.md

   (ZLayer.identity[Has[Configuration]] ++ connection) >>> userRepoWithConfig
 ```

-In this example the dependency on `Connection` remains hidden, but `Configuration` is still required by `partialLayer`.
+In this example the requirement for a `Connection` has been satisfied, but `Configuration` is still required by `partialLayer`.

 This achieves an encapsulation of services and can make it easier to refactor code.
 For example, say we want to refactor our application to use an in memory database: